 - Avoid it completely

-And again, while Microsoft Windows is my example, these statements apply equally to any software vendor whose products you choose to use.
+And again, while Microsoft Windows is a common example, these statements apply equally to any software vendor whose products you choose to use.

 Alternatives to consider

-When it comes to desktop and laptop PCs, this typically means either:
+When it comes to desktop and laptop PCs, this typically means one of three things.

 - Windows: you’re trusting Microsoft